 Is recycling hard?

-Is tossing a bottle in to a different bin really hard?
+Why do so many American’s struggle with recycling?
+Is tossing a bottle into a different bin really hard?
 What can go in the bin, what can’t?
 Can only newspaper and regular paper go in or can magazine paper go in?
 What about wrapping paper?
 What about plastic tubs versus plastic bags?
 Does it matter what color the glass is and what if it breaks?
 What truly led me to start this blog was my belief about why people don’t recycle much or at all.
 The more I listened to conversations around me and the more articles I read, I began to believe it wasn’t that people were against recycling, it was that they were confused by it.
-If I could create a place to share all the information I’ve learned as well as the changes our family has made as we travel this road to a healthier, more environmentally friendly lifestyle, hopefully others will decide to join us.
+If I could create a place to share all the information I’ve learned as well as the changes our family has made as we travel this road to a healthier, more environmentally friendly lifestyle, hopefully, others will decide to join us.
 First, we must determine and understand the hurdles.

 Why don’t people recycle?

 According to a 2011 IPOS survey, inconvenience, time consumption, lack of space, confusion about what can/can’t be recycled and apathy are the top reasons American adults don’t recycle.
-Let’s dig a bit deeper.
+Let’s dig a bit deeper to understand why adults struggle with recycling.

 Curbside pick-up is available for many things at our house.
 Our hauler recently stopped accepting glass so I have to take that to my local recycling center.
 I’ll admit, I’m not thrilled about it so I can understand the convenience factor.
 Only those truly interested in the benefits of recycling will participate unless it is convenient.
 Knowing that glass can be recycled over and over without loss of quality, strength or purity, I had to find a way to continue.
 My county maintains several collection centers so I found one that was central to other errands I ran on a weekly basis and incorporated the extra stop.
 Another idea would be to band together with several neighbors and take turns making the trip.